bokuweb/avaron/README.md

 ## BrowserWindow options

-If you want to pass options to the browser window for the renderer process, you can do this by adding the `browserWindowOptions` option to your config.
+If you want to pass options to the browser window for the renderer process, you can do this by adding the `windowOptions` option to your config.
 This object will then be passed to the [`BrowserWindow` constructor](http://electron.atom.io/docs/api/browser-window/#new-browserwindowoptions).

 For example, if you want to have with the title `My fancy tests`, you could update your `package.json`